Ghostbusters: The Video Game: Plot

 Mayor Jock Mulligan places the team's nemesis, Walter Peck, in charge over the Ghostbusters' operations.
 The Ghostbusters cleanse the museum and hotel and defeat two cult leaders, the Chairman (Cornelius Wellesly) and the Spider-Witch (Evelyn Lewis).
 At the final node in the Hudson River, the team locates Ivo Shandor's island mansion rising from the water, and discovers that Ilyssa is the occultist's orphan descendant who was unaware of her true heritage.
 It was Ilyssa's presence that triggered the mandala after Peck recommended her to curate the Gozer exhibit, leading the Ghostbusters to suspect that he is a Gozer cultist who orchestrated the events.
 They also discover machines built by the cultists pumping various colors of ectoplasmic slime into tunnels beneath the city, including the pink "mood slime" from their prior adventure, turning the municipality into a supernatural hotspot that allowed the spirit of Vigo the Carpathian to empower himself.
 The Ghostbusters disable the pumps and destroy the creature producing the slime, closing the last node and sealing the mandala, trapping its accumulated energies.

 Returning to their headquarters, the Ghostbusters find that Ilyssa had been abducted and the team's ecto-containment unit had been shut down again, releasing their supernatural captives.
 Because the team disabled the mandala, the cultists retaliate by using the Ghostbusters' captives to provide an alternate energy for their Supreme Destructor and need Ilyssa for the ritual.
 The Ghostbusters battle their way to the center of a mausoleum emerging in Central Park.
 Like Shandor's building on Central Park West where they defeated Gozer, it is also a gateway between dimensions.
 They discover that Ilyssa and Peck are both prisoners, and that Shandor's spirit has in fact possessed Mayor Mulligan while using Peck as his decoy and pawn to hinder their operations.
 Seeing his god defeated by the Ghostbusters twice, Shandor decided to usurp Gozer's position and deal with them himself, having become godlike after making pacts with the Gozerian pantheon.
 Because Shandor is already dead, he would need a living blood relative (Ilyssa) nearby for his schemes to work.
 The Ghostbusters exorcise Shandor from the Mayor but are dragged into the Ghost World, where they battle Shandor's Destructor Form, a being called the Architect hell-bent on ruling a post-apocalyptic world as its god.
 Just as they had done to defeat Gozer, the Ghostbusters cross their proton streams, causing an explosion that destroys Shandor's avatar and sends the team home.
 They escape the collapsing mausoleum with Ilyssa, Peck, and Mayor Mulligan.

-During the credits, the four original Ghostbusters realize they are overstaffed, but offer the Rookie a position as the head of a yet-to-be-opened Ghostbusters franchise in another location.
+During the credits, as the public celebrates the Ghostbusters victory, the group and Ilyssa realize they are overstaffed, but offer the Rookie a position as the head of a yet-to-be-opened Ghostbusters franchise in another location.